Lelalomos/crypto_bot/README.md

 - engine name:
   - EMA
   - MACD
+  - EMA_STOCH (ema + stochastic indicator)
+  - MACD_STOCH (macd + stochastic indicator)
 &nbsp;
 &nbsp;
 &nbsp;
 # HOW TO USE
 - Install lib in requirement.txt
 - Add key binance in /config/key.json
-- Select engine in main_config/main_config.json
+- Select engine in main_config/main_config.json ( you can see list of engine in document > engine name )
 - Run python app.py